 24-25 May 2012 | Istanbul, Turkey

-Parliamentarians for Global Action (PGA) participated in the Fifth International Parliamentarians' Conference on the Implementation of the International Conference on Population and Development (ICPD) Programme of Action that took place in Istanbul, Turkey on May 24 and 25, 2012.
+Parliamentarians for Global Action (PGA) participated in the Fifth International Parliamentarians' Conference on the Implementation of the International Conference on Population and Development (ICPD) Program of Action that took place in Istanbul, Turkey on May 24 and 25, 2012.
 The United Nations Population Fund (UNFPA), the European Parliamentary Forum on Population and Development, and the Grand National Assembly of Turkey organized this year’s Conference.

-The two-day meeting brought together around 300 Parliamentarians from 110 countries that reaffirmed their commitment to fully implementing the ICPD Programme of Action and discussed their role in influencing a new international development framework that follows the Millennium Development Goals (MDGs).
+The two-day meeting brought together around 300 Parliamentarians from 110 countries that reaffirmed their commitment to fully implementing the ICPD Program of Action and discussed their role in influencing a new international development framework that follows the Millennium Development Goals (MDGs).

 PGA’s Executive Committee members Dr. Donya Aziz, Member of Parliament (MP) from Pakistan, Dip.
 Minou Tavarez from Dominican Republic, and Ms. Irene Addo Torshie, MP from Ghana, and Dep.
 Fernando Lucio Giacobo from Brazil, integrated the official delegation led by Ms. Shazia Z. Rafi, Secretary-General of PGA.
 Twenty more legislators, PGA members as well, attended the meeting (please see the complete list as an annex in the final report).